mozilla/pkipolicy/rootstore/policy.md

 #### 3.3.1 Sufficiency of Disclosure

-To satisfy Section 3.3(1), CP/CPS Documentation MUST contain sufficient CA-specific detail to allow a technically competent reviewer to understand how the CA operator implements applicable requirements and to evaluate conformance without requiring excessive interpretive reconstruction across numerous disparate external documents.
+To satisfy Section 3.3(1), CP/CPS Documentation MUST contain sufficient CA-specific detail to allow a technically competent reviewer to understand how the CA operator implements applicable requirements and to evaluate conformance without requiring a reviewer to assemble material operational commitments from multiple external documents whose applicability is unclear.

 CP/CPS Documentation MUST describe the CA operator’s implementation commitments, including relevant operational parameters, constraints, and design choices, particularly in areas where applicable requirements permit discretion or variation.

+CP/CPS Documentation is not required to disclose information that would reasonably be expected to materially increase risk to the security of CA systems or facilities, provided that sufficient information remains available for a technically competent reviewer to understand the CA operator's implementation commitments and assess conformance with applicable requirements.

 #### 3.3.2 Normative References and Incorporation by Reference